 CPTSM is a state-of-the-art testing facility, including laboratories that specialize in Analytical, Clinical, and In-Vitro Toxicology testing.
 Our entire testing facility is at your disposal for evaluating skin sensitization potential.

 In our highly experienced and specialized departments, we test a wide range of articles including pharmaceuticals, raw materials, cosmetic and personal care products.
 Our experts offer our clients guidance on the best testing strategies to ensure consumer safety and satisfaction as well as regulatory compliance.

-- Clinical – CPT performs safety and efficacy tests to support pre-market testing, performance validation, and claims such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’
+- Clinical – CPTSM performs safety and efficacy tests to support pre-market testing, performance validation, and claims such as ‘dermatologist-tested’ and ‘ophthalmologist-tested.’

 - In-Vitro Safety – We offer alternative testing methods to meet the needs of the various industries when it comes to non-animal or animal-tree toxicology evaluations.

-- Microbiology – From preservative efficacy to stability testing, CPT has a variety of testing approaches at your disposal for microbial contamination potential and preservative testing evaluations for cosmetics.
+- Microbiology – From preservative efficacy to stability testing, CPTSM has a variety of testing approaches at your disposal for microbial contamination potential and preservative testing evaluations for cosmetics.

-- Photobiology – CPT is the industry leader in photobiology testing, from supporting SPF and Water-Resistant claims to PhotoAllergy and Phototoxicity assays.
+- Photobiology – CPTSM is the industry leader in photobiology testing, from supporting SPF and Water-Resistant claims to PhotoAllergy and Phototoxicity assays.

 - Analytical – Our analytical team provides support at all levels of product evaluation, from raw materials to stability shelf-life testing to “free-of” and low-level detection claims.
 Our experts will ensure that all regulatory requirements are met.